ambroiselebs/simplePHP_librarie/README.md

 ## __Global Variable__ :

-You can change the title / Description... in the file : `components/global_var.php`
+You can change the title / Icon... in the file : `components/global_var.php`

 ## __Login__ :